ChalitaCh/CMEECourseWork/README.md

 Introduction to the basic Python syntax and data structure.
 How to write and run Python script, together with the control flow tools and debugging the Python script.

+## Week 3

+Introduction to the R, statistical software.
+This week, we explored the basic R syntax, Priciples of data wrangling and exploration.
+Generate publication quality figures, Data visualisation as well as how to find and fix errors in R code using debugging.